|Cash Back Rating:||4.2 / 5|

 To start, you can enroll in a different bonus category each quarter and earn 5% cash back on up to $1,500 in spending in that category.
 After you meet the $1,500 quarterly cap, your rewards rate drops to 1% back on purchases in that category.

 Unlike Discover, which lists its 5% cash back categories for the entire year, Chase announces its bonus categories on a quarter-by-quarter basis.
-The Chase cash back calendar typically offers a good amount of variety, and the 2021 calendar has so far included a mix of practical categories like grocery stores and gas stations, as well as a few more niche options, like select streaming services.
+The Chase cash back calendar typically offers a good amount of variety, and the 2021 calendar included a mix of practical categories like grocery stores and gas stations, as well as a few more niche options, like select streaming services.

 Chase 5% cash back calendar 2021